InterstellarScience/Personal-Quantum-Lab/FSQ_QKD_Simulator/README.md

 A simulator for quantum key distribution over terrestrial and satellite free-space optical channels.

-An image of an experimental example setup was done by AI using prompts of some of the formulae and concepts I have learned and used during the programming sessions.

 !!!
 Status: This project is currently under active development. !!!

 ## Development Status